kepler296e/converso-gpt4/README.md

 - [Libraries](#libraries)

 ## Speech to Text
-It works using the [Android Speech Recognition](https://developer.android.com/reference/kotlin/android/speech/SpeechRecognizer) service to convert the user's speech to text and send it to the [OpenAI API](#openai-api) endpoint.
+It works using the [Android Speech Recognition](https://developer.android.com/reference/kotlin/android/speech/SpeechRecognizer) service to transform user's voice into text.
+The text is then sent to the [OpenAI API](#openai-api) endpoint to retrieve the generated response.

 1. Check the `RECORD_AUDIO` permission at runtime
     - If not granted, request permission